Yi (dinosaur): Paleobiology

 A preliminary analysis was made of the flight characteristics of the bat model and the maniraptor model.
 For both models it was assumed that the wingspan was about 60 cm.
 The narrow wing of the maniraptor model would have resulted in a 320 cm2 wing surface with a wing loading of 1.19 g/cm2.
 For the broad bat model wing these values would have been 638 cm2 and 0.6 g/cm2 respectively.
 In both cases the wing loading is well below the critical 2.5 g/cm2 upper limit for bird flight.
 The maniraptor model loading is typical for ducks, though these have a relatively larger wingspan and a lower aspect ratio.
 The bat model has a loading typical for shore birds, though again their wingspan is (much) larger while their aspect ratio to the contrary is higher.
 A problem for the hypothesis that Yi was specialised for gliding flight, resides in the fact that because of it having a forelimb wing, instead of a gliding skin along its torso as with most gliders, its center of mass seems to be behind its control and main lift surfaces, causing flight instability.
 This problem might have been lessened by a short fleshy tail and long tail feathers, as known from its relative Epidexipteryx.
 Its stability might also have been improved by a few flapping movements of its wings.
-A modern analogue is the kakapo, that likewise glides from trees but also flaps to control its descent.
+A modern analogue is the kākāpō, that likewise glides from trees but also flaps to control its descent.

 In 2020, T. Alexander Dececchi and colleagues found that, though Yi and other scansoriopterygids were gliding arboreal animals, they had notorious deficiencies in flapping behaviors such as WAIR (Wing-assisted incline running) or taking-off from ground compared to other small paravians, and had similar gliding abilities to those of nearly-sized mammalian gliders, such as bats.
 Their results suggest that scansoriopterygids might have been specialized maniraptorans in mainly closed forests.
 While the high glide speed and average glide ratios would have been more efficient for travelling across small gaps in the canopy, longer flights would have been less efficient with higher predation risks.
 The poor gliding abilities of scansoriopterygids like Yi and Ambopteryx along with their difficulty to take-off, would have made them highly susceptible to be out-competed by more capable aerial vertebrates.
 Moreover, their likely specialist life-style may have further contributed to this disadvantage.